unraid/docs/docs/connect/help.md

 ### How to disable SSL for local access

-(If you currently cannot access the webgui, scroll up to the previous topic.)
+(If you currently cannot access the WebGUI, scroll up to the previous topic.)
 If you decide you would rather not use the secure `https://ip.yourpersonalhash.myunraid.net` url for local access, you can disable SSL.
 There is no need to uninstall the Unraid Connect plugin, in